thearnavrustagi/Musket/README.md

   - [ ] Structures/classes
   - [ ] For loops
   - [ ] flow control and other advanced functions
+  - [ ] Allowing the usage of parenthesis and semi colons in code
+  - [ ] Debugging the if/else and while's multiprinting error
+- [ ] Maths
+  - [ ] priortizing parenthesis
+  - [ ] BODMAS
 - [ ] Programming features
   - [ ] Smart Interpreter
 ## Unique Features and Syntax